a-laughlin/a-laughlin.github.io/_posts/2025-06-02-ux-dx-engineering-outcomes.md

 ## Definitions (TL;DR)

-**A developer experience** is the holistic relationship — encompassing perceptions, emotions, and interactions — between a software developer and a part of their work context (e.g., a tool, platform, portal, process, workflow, activity, document, system, culture, physical environment).
+**A developer experience** is the holistic relationship — encompassing perceptions, emotions, and interactions — between a software developer and a part of their work context (e.g., a tool, platform, portal, process, workflow, activity, document, system, culture, or physical environment).

-**The field of Developer Experience (DX, DevEx)** is a professional practice focused on continuously improving stakeholder and business outcomes, by improving developers' experiences, by optimizing parts of developers' work context (e.g., tools, platforms, portals, processes, workflows, activities, documents, systems, cultures, physical environments).
+**The field of Developer Experience (DX, DevEx)** is a professional practice focused on continuously improving stakeholder and business outcomes, by improving developers' experiences, by optimizing parts of developers' work context (e.g., tools, platforms, portals, processes, workflows, activities, documents, systems, cultures, or physical environments).

 **How Does Developer Experience Relate to Engineering Outcomes?** Developer Experience is an [Engineering Outcomes](https://www.a-laughlin.com/replace-developer-productivity-time-impact/) optimization strategy that leverages qualitative data to discover and prioritize optimizations more effectively and efficiently than purely quantitative approaches, yielding equivalent or greater [business](https://getdx.com/research/the-one-number-you-need-to-increase-roi-per-engineer/) and [stakeholder](https://azure.microsoft.com/en-us/blog/quantifying-the-impact-of-developer-experience/) outcomes.